lk-geimfari/macbook/README.md

 bash <(curl https://raw.githubusercontent.com/lk-geimfari/macbook/exec/install.sh -sSf)
 ```

-`exec` is a stable branch which means it can be outdated.
+`exec` is a stable branch which means it can be outdated in comparison with a `master`.

 ## License